Cancun in October 2026: Sargassum & Deals

 PátzcuaroMost authentic — Janitzio island vigil, moving experienceFlight from CUN + transfer

-For travelers based in Cancun, Mérida or Valladolid are the most practical Day of the Dead additions — bus or rental car, day-trippable if pressed, ideally overnight October 31–November 2.
+For travelers based in Cancun, Mérida or Valladolid are the most practical Day of the Dead additions.
+Both work by bus or rental car, though staying overnight from October 31-November 2 is much better than trying to do the holiday as a rushed day trip.

 The Xcaret Festival of Life and Death (Festival de la Vida y la Muerte) runs October 29–November 2 at the Xcaret eco-park near Playa del Carmen.
 It’s commercial but genuinely well-executed — altars, traditional dances, regional costumes, and the signature evening show incorporating Day of the Dead storytelling.